 Melody Woosley stated that the mission of the department was to improve the quality of life for vulnerable residents.
 She reviewed the following major initiatives of the department: Early Childhood Education and Care; College Opportunity and Access; Financial Security; Seniors; Homeless Prevention and Intervention; and the Faith-Based Initiative.
-She stated that the proposed FY 2019 Budget totaled \$130.7 million and reflected goals for Youth Re-Engagement, Homeless Encampment Initiative, Mental Health Support, and Delegate Agencies and reviewed the components of each.
-She noted that successful initiatives involved coordination with the Economic Development Department and alignment with community funders to achieve outcomes.
-She reviewed the Request For Proposal Process for Delegate Agencies.
-She stated that \$21.2 million was recommended for 56 agencies and 83 programs and reviewed the breakdown by initiative.
+She stated that the proposed FY 2019 Budget totaled \$130.7 million and reflected goals for Youth Re-Engagement, Homeless Encampment Initiative, Mental Health Support, and Delegate Agencies.
+She stated that \$21.2 million was recommended for 56 agencies and 83 programs.